pranomostro/dots/README.md

 Special thanks to the guys from suckless.org and to z3bra, dcat and several others for developing wmutils.
-Many thanks also to lemonboy for his bar, the GNU guys, because I still use their coreutils (they still suck :P).
+Many thanks also to lemonboy for his bar, the GNU guys, because I can use their coreutils (they still suck :P).
 Thanks to that guy who wrote sxhkd inventing such an inmmemorable name.